Grossmont High School Advanced Placement and College Preparatory US History

 Antebellum Reformers

 Jacksonian Democracy was characterized by growing political democracy, explosive economic opportunity, and the fight to improve the social condition of the average American.
 We looked at the political and economic aspects of Jacksonian Democracy in the last Reading Guide.
-We will now explore the changing social conditions of this era, and learn how many saught to elevate the status of the average American.
+We will now explore the changing social conditions of this era, and learn how many sought to elevate the status of the average American.
 Click below!

 “The common man gained control of the nation’s political institutions and benefited economically from the opportunity provided by the Market and Transportation Revolutions in the early 1800s.
 With this power he found himself able to reshape America’s social life and thought to his own needs.
 Why not, he asked himself, use this new power to stamp out the last relics of aristocracy inherited from the colonial past, recasting religion in a more democratic mold, rewrite literature and produce art in terms understandable to all, launch humanitarian crusades to improve conditions, and provide opportunities for labor improvement that would allow the humblest commoner to scale the highest social peaks?
 With this as their goal, the ordinary people of the United States launched a social and intellectual revolution of more lasting importance than the political revolution (Jacksonian Democracy) of that same era.”
 Check out the outline below!

-File Size: 87 kb
+File Size: | 250 kb |

-File Type: doc
+File Type: |

 La Amistad